Lips are one of the main focal points on the face.

 - Melt the beeswax and cocoa butter in a double boiler

 - Add the jojoba oil and stir until liquid.

 - Next, blend in the essential oils and flavouring.

 Mandarin lip gloss

-If you’re wanting to know how to make a lip gloss that’s infused with honey, then you will love this recipe which includes healing Manuka Honey, which has wonderful antibacterial and antimicrobial properties.
+If you want to know how to make a lip gloss that’s infused with honey, then you will love this recipe, which includes healing manuka honey, which has wonderful antibacterial and antimicrobial properties.

 If you want to find more information on the types of butters found in balms, follow this link.

 Follow directions as above.

 - 5 drops geranium essential oil

 - Measure out the Essential Oils and mix them all